 |Container||Lithium heparin (non-gel) or EDTA.
 Lithium heparin gel tubes unsuitable.|

 Light-sensitive; wrap in tin foil.
-Send by first class post within 72 hours (do not freeze whole blood).
+Send whole blood by first class post within 72 hours (do not freeze whole blood).

-If delivery to Glasgow is outwith 48 hours of sample collection, prepare red cells (minimum volume 300 µL) by removing plasma and buffy layer (mark clearly on tube that they are red cells) and store frozen until sending and then send by first class post (ice or dry ice not required).
+If delivery to Glasgow is outwith 72 hours of sample collection, prepare red cells (minimum volume 300 µL) by removing and discarding plasma and buffy layer (mark clearly on tube that they are red cells) and store frozen until sending and then send by first class post (ice or dry ice not required).